I love reading some of the internet search phrases people use to find my blog.

 But I’ve found it hard to live forward when I’ve engaged reverse gear.

-Before you allow such words to leave your mouth, always remember no one ever got motivated (to change) by a beat down.
+Before you allow such words to leave your mouth, always remember no one ever got motivated to change by a verbal or emotional beat down.

 Jim Rohn said no one ever drifted to the top of a mountain; you climb up.

 While a great marriage is a grace-fueled journey, it’s also filled with intentionality.
 You get to make choices and choose your attitudes that say “I still do.”

 A happy marriage won’t be handed to you on a silver platter.
 You work at it.

 Spouses who are committed to building a strong marriage understand that quitting or disengaging in any area of their marriage is never an option.

 4. Live without boundaries

-We don’t normally leave treasures like gold out in the open, exposed to elements, vulnerable and unguarded.
+We don’t normally leave treasures like gold out in the open, vulnerable and unguarded.